EDU 330 Elementary Mathematics introduced me to Jerome Brunner and Richard DuFour.

 4. What if they already can?
 (Enrichment)

-It is easier to plan lessons with teachings goals in mind over learning goals for students.
-To plan learning goals for students, one must know their student before, during and after their lessons.
+It is easier to plan lessons with teachings goals in mind over

-It is important in a classroom to plan learning goals for the students as it will vary among students.
-There will always be diversity among students and thus it is my duty as an educator to provide differentiated learning for the diverse group of children.
+students and thus it is my duty as an educator to provide differentiated learning for

 Just as it is not a fair way to see the capabilities of the following animals in climbing a tree, it is neither a fair way to assess especially children of a young age, with only one type of assessment or teach with only one standard objective in mind.